Last Updated on 3rd February 2021 by Sophie Nadeau

-Yep, you know that guy, Nicolas Flamel, from Harry Potter that creates an elixir that lets you live forever?
+Remember that guy, Nicolas Flamel, from Harry Potter that creates an elixir that lets you live forever?
 The elixir that Voldemort was willing to kill for?
 Well, Nicolas Flamel was a real person.
 And he lived in Paris!
-You can even still see his house today…
+You can even still see his house today… Here’s a brief history of who Nicolas Flamel was, as well as how you can follow in the footsteps of the famous alchemist to this day…

 Who was Nicolas Flamel?